 For the both cases, the valid term of the ticket is based on the operating km from or to the central station with double circle which is used for the fare calculation (Article 154, Section 2).

-This is a rule for the validity of the ticket allowing a passenger to take an alternative route in the area, and is not a rule for fare calculation based on the shortest route available in the area as in the case of Tokyo Loop Zone.
+This is a rule for the validity of the ticket allowing a passenger to take an alternative route within the area, and is not a rule for fare calculation based on the shortest route available in the area as in the case of Tokyo Loop Zone.
 However, it virtually turns to a rule to charge the lowest fare between the starting and terminating stations within the area, as the use of IC card ticket is growing.